 With cash, good luck flying in style; international first class tickets can cost $10,000.
 With awards, the miles needed to fly in first class on a bed with stewardesses filling your glass with champagne can be obtained from opening one or two credit cards.
 All my international trips in the last two years have been in business or first class, just by signing up for a few credit cards.

 There are two situations in which you shouldn’t follow my advice to start getting mile-earning credit cards.

 1. You have an upcoming major loan application like a mortgage.
 Your score does drop slightly and briefly when you open new cards; those effects disappear in 24 months.
 Don’t open up new credit cards if you want to get a mortgage in the next 24 months.

 2. If you are in debt or can’t control your spending on credit cards, don’t apply for new ones.
 If you run a balance on your credit cards, the interest will cost you more than the miles are worth.
 Only open new cards if you can pay off their balances every month, so you don’t pay interest.

 Hopefully I’ve got your attention, and you’re ready to start traveling better than you thought possible for cheaper than you thought possible.
-If so, subscribe to this blog on the left side of the page to wake up to one daily email with my latest posts.
-Or check back tomorrow morning when I will tell you exactly, step-by-step, how to earn 105,000 American Airlines miles in the next few weeks–enough for 3 roundtrips to South America; 2 roundtrips to Europe, Hawaii, or Asia; or a roundtrip in business class to Europe.
+If so, subscribe to this blog on the bottom of the page to wake up to emails with my latest post(s).

 If you aren’t going on the vacation of your dreams, it’s not money that’s stopping you!